deniseyu/plibmttbhgaty/README.md

 * Most languages will have a crash course linked from their project/Github page
   - the people creating and maintaining languages want to help you learn!

+* In our experience, the best projects to work on are:
+    * something small - you can complete it, as a pair/group, during the workshop.
+    * something fun and whimsical - a command line program to record the Pokemon you've caught, a band-name generator, a Markov chain based on a famous Twitter account's tweets or your favourite public-domain novel!

 * Some languages have guides that take a test-based approach, whether with a full CLI-based workflow, or implementing them yourself:
   * Rust: [rustlings](https://github.com/rust-lang/rustlings)